tyinplop/CSC325ClassProject/user_personas/owner.md

 - **Market Competition**: Faces pressure to release new features quickly without compromising quality.

 ## Scenario
-Morgan reviews product roadmaps and market research reports to identify competitive edges.
-She convenes with developers like Jordan to discuss timelines, feasibility, and budget.
-She also checks user feedback metrics from personas like Alex to ensure the product remains user-focused.
-When a major release is on the horizon, Morgan coordinates marketing efforts and investor presentations, emphasizing the software’s unique value proposition.
-A sudden shift in the market—such as a new competitor—can lead Morgan to re-strategize development priorities and product positioning.
+Mrs. Dollar reviews product roadmaps and market research reports to identify competitive edges.
+She convenes with developers like Gremblo to discuss timelines, feasibility, and budget.
+She also checks user feedback metrics from personas like Cheez Boy to ensure the product remains user-focused.
+When a major release is on the horizon, Mrs. Dollar coordinates marketing efforts and investor presentations, emphasizing the software’s unique value proposition.
+A sudden shift in the market—such as a new competitor—can lead Mrs. Dollar to re-strategize development priorities and product positioning.